 If Utah’s economy and job growth potential can be seen as a model for the rest of the country, then our response to the coronavirus pandemic is nothing short of inspiring.

-But while both the decline in reported cases as well as our response to the pandemic may be admirable, the coronavirus is unfortunately not predictable.
-It’s an understatement to state that it’s made us rethink our entire understanding of economic and industry factors, not the least of which is our housing market in Utah.
+But while both the decline in reported cases as well as our response to the pandemic may be admirable, it’s an understatement to state that it’s made us rethink our entire understanding of economic and industry factors.
+Not the least of which is our housing market in Utah.
 And Salt Lake City is an excellent example.
-Home sales may have suffered a sharp decrease in April in our capital; but less than three months later they reportedly went up by 5 percent, with some indicators that sales under contract were actually higher during the following month than they were in July of 2019.
+Home sales suffered a sharp decrease in the third quarter of 2021 in our capital city that lasted about five months.
+Home sales started back up in early 2022 until interest rates climbed very fast around May of 2023.
+This started the decline in number of homes sold we see in early 2023.

-Despite the increased focus on economic development and the tech boom, there’s one factor that’s virtually synonymous with Utah: the Church of Latter Day Saints.
-Over 2.1 million Utah residents currently identify as LDS—close to 70 percent of our entire population.
-And with over 5,200 congregations and almost 24 temples in the state, it’s fair Utah has historically been the very heartbeat of the LDS movement.
+Despite the increased focus on economic development and the tech boom, there’s one factor that’s virtually synonymous with Utah: the Church of Latter Day Saints (Mormons).
+Over 2.1 million Utah residents currently identify as members of The Church of Jesus Christ of Latter Day Saints—close to 70 percent of our entire population.
+And with over 5,200 congregations and over 15 temples in the state and growing, it’s fair Utah has historically been the very heartbeat of the LDS movement.
 But how does this affect the real estate market?